Taquo

 “Dammit, I said ‘let me guess’.
 What else did I miss that I want to know about?”

 “Both Braden’s team and the Nancys are focused on the large Sweep tasks.
 Jiro’s running small Sweeps until we need his team at the ‘Robert’.
-Abbey’s been seen at the foundry or at Hilltop off and on.
+Abbey’s been seen at the foundry or ‘Hilltop’ off and on.
 I heard she showed up here at Taquo a couple times, though I can neither confirm, nor deny these reports.
 Most days nobody sees her at all.”

 “Or they don’t know they did.”

-Denny’s narrative stalls a beat.
 “Oh, right.
 So, we’ve outfitted four more road crews each in the UK and Scotland to continue their domestic trac projects and Saidou’s team will be training them for two more weeks.”

 “Saidou.”
-A chuckle and snort, a laugh stifled.
+A chuckle and snort.
 “Let me just drink that in,” Benn says.
-“At some point in time, a Zulu warrior will be conversing with Brits and Scots, and I would actually pay to see that if I didn’t already know I don’t have to.
-You’re more insidious than I anticipated.”
+“A Zulu warrior will be conversing with Brits and Scots.
+I would actually pay to see that if I didn’t already know I don’t have to.
+You, however, are more insidious than I recall.”

 “First of all, I am not ‘insidious’; Erica is.
 Besides, all other teams were on task and his crew was available.
 I plan to look in from time to time, of course, just for the sheer serendipitous entertainment value that little slice of cultural diversity will afford.
 It will also give his team members a chance to come out front for a change.
 They’ll figure it out.”

 “I disagree,” Benn says.
-“I think we should start moving them in now and worry about the trim molding and shower curtains afterward.
+“I think we should start moving them in now and worry about the trim molding and shower curtains later.
 Did you know we had an intrusion this morning at the foundry?”

-“No. I’ve had neither briefing nor breakfast.”
+“No, I just got up.
+I’ve had neither briefing nor breakfast.”

 “There was a bunny.”